-As a mobile social networking platform, we are subject to intense competition from providers of similar services, as well as potential new types of online services.
+As a mobile social networking platform that also provides live music and entertainment broadcasting service, we are subject to intense competition from providers of similar services, as well as potential new types of online services.

 Our competitors may have substantially more cash, traffic, technical and other resources, as well as broader product or service offerings and can leverage their relationships based on other products or services to gain a larger share of marketing budgets from customers.
-We believe that our ability to compete effectively depends upon many factors, including the size, composition and engagement of our user base, our ad targeting capabilities, market acceptance of our mobile marketing services, our marketing and selling efforts, and the strength and reputation of our brand.
+We believe that our ability to compete effectively depends upon many factors, including the size, composition and engagement of our user base, our ad targeting capabilities, market acceptance of our mobile marketing services and online entertainment services, our marketing and selling efforts, and the strength and reputation of our brand.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Business and Industry-The market in which we operate is fragmented and highly competitive.
 If we are unable to compete effectively for users or user engagement, our business and operating results may be materially and adversely affected."
 We also experience significant competition for highly skilled personnel, including management, engineers, designers and product managers.
 Our growth strategy depends in part on our ability to retain our existing personnel and add additional highly skilled employees.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Business and Industry-The continuing and collaborative efforts of our senior management and key employees are crucial to our success, and our business may be harmed if we were to lose their services."
+Key Information- D. Risk Factors-Risks Related to Our Business and Industry-The continuing and collaborative efforts of our senior management and key employees are crucial to our success, and our business may be harmed if we were to lose their services."